Board of Directors

 Jessica Nelson, Chair

 Jessica contributes her expertise with electric cooperatives to CCCD's Board.
-She is the General Manager for Golden State Power Cooperative, the statewide trade association which was established in 1999.
-GSPC supports member-owned electric cooperatives to ensure honest, efficient, affordable and reliable electric and telecommunications service in rural California.
-Jessica works closely with Anza Electric Cooperative, Plumas-Sierra Rural Electric Cooperative and Surprise Valley Electrification Corporation to realize their goals.
+She is the General Manager for Golden State Power Cooperative (GSPC), the statewide trade association which was established in 1999.
+GSPC supports member-owned electric cooperatives to ensure honest, efficient, affordable, and reliable electric and telecommunications service in rural California.
+Jessica works closely with Anza Electric Cooperative, Plumas-Sierra Rural Electric Cooperative, and Surprise Valley Electrification Corporation to realize their goals.
 Jessica is the President of the Portola Preschool Cooperative and also serves on the board of the Clean Power Cooperative.

 Leland H. “Lee” Ruth, Secretary

-Lee is a founding board member of CCCD, President Emeritus, Agricultural Council of California, and has more than 30 years of experience working with cooperatives.
-In 2013 Lee was inducted into to the Co-op Hall of Fame, the highest honor that the U.S. cooperative community bestows on individuals who have made genuinely heroic contributions in support of the cooperative form of enterprise.
-Lee is president of Lee Ruth & Associates, a firm specializing in assisting agricultural associations and cooperatives with problems related to governmental relations, organization development and public relations.
-He is a past board member of the National Council of Farmer Cooperatives and Agricultural Cooperatives Development International/ Volunteers in Cooperative Assistance ACDI/VOCA, and past chair of the National Conference of State Cooperative Councils.
+Lee is a founding board member of CCCD, President Emeritus of Agricultural Council of California, and has more than 30 years of experience working with cooperatives.
+In 2013, Lee was inducted into the Co-op Hall of Fame, the highest honor that the U.S. cooperative community bestows on individuals who have made genuinely heroic contributions in support of the cooperative form of enterprise.
+Lee is president of Lee Ruth Associates, a firm specializing in assisting agricultural associations and cooperatives with problems related to governmental relations, organization development, and public relations.
+He is a past board member of the National Council of Farmer Cooperatives (NCFC) and Agricultural Cooperatives Development International/ Volunteers in Cooperative Assistance (ACDI/VOCA), and past chair of the National Conference of State Cooperative Councils.
 He has been active in promoting and forming cooperatives.
 Lee was the founder of the California Orchard Wood Co-op and the Principal Coordinator of a project which resulted in the formation of the California Electric Users Cooperative.
 Lee also served as a consultant in the development of Clean Power Cooperative and Golden State Power Cooperative.

 Jerry Rioux, Treasurer

 Jerry brings decades of affordable housing and manufactured housing experience to CCCD’s board.
-For the last two decades, he directed a nonprofit loan fund that helped financed over $300 million in affordable housing.
-Over the previous two decades he specialized in manufactured housing and mobile home parks.
-In the 1980s, developed and managed what is now California’s Mobilehome Park Rehabilitation and Resident Ownership Program (MPRROP).
+For the last two decades, he has directed a nonprofit loan fund that helped finance over $300 million in affordable housing.
+Over the previous two decades, he specialized in manufactured housing and mobile home parks.
+In the 1980s, Jerry developed and managed what is now California’s Mobilehome Park Rehabilitation and Resident Ownership Program (MPRROP).
 He then directly assisted park residents to purchase and finance their parks.
 Jerry has worked in housing and community development for well over 40 years.
 He has worked for both state and local governments and nonprofit corporations, plus as a private consultant.
-Jerry earned a Masters in Urban and Regional Planning from the University of Southern California.
+Jerry earned a master's degree in Urban and Regional Planning from the University of Southern California.
 He was a licensed California real estate broker for 18 years and has taught college courses in both real estate and urban planning.

 Ricardo Samir Nuñez, Board Member

 Ricardo’s experience in economic development, education, and worker cooperatives is an asset to CCCD’s board.
-As Director of Economic Democracy at the Sustainable Communities Law Center, Ricardo coordinates SELC's legislative strategies, popular education, and legal research around worker-owned businesses.
+As the Director of Economic Democracy at the Sustainable Communities Law Center (SELC), Ricardo coordinates SELC's legislative strategies, popular education, and legal research around worker-owned businesses.
 Among the legal services he supports is the Resilient Communities Legal Cafe, a program that provides direct legal support to individuals and groups creating new solutions for resilient economies in Oakland, Berkeley, Richmond, and beyond.
 Ricardo was formerly a member of the Los Angeles Worker Ownership Resources and Cooperative Services Committee (LAWORCS), an initiative to start a worker cooperative incubator for the greater L.A. area.
 Before that, Ricardo was a Homeless Prevention and Rapid Re-Housing Case Manager working with low-income families to stop pending evictions and re-house homeless neighbors in southern LA County.
-Prior to his housing work, Ricardo was a Rural Education Development Specialist in Zambia with the U.S. Peace Corps, where he led efforts in capacity building with 15 rural, up-country schools, establishing two village based Women’s Cooperatives, and training multiple Farmer’s Cooperatives on sustainable farming practices.
+Prior to his housing work, Ricardo was a Rural Education Development Specialist in Zambia with the U.S. Peace Corps, where he led efforts in capacity building with 15 rural, up-country schools, establishing two village-based women’s cooperatives, and training multiple farmers' cooperatives on sustainable farming practices.

 Karen Tiedemann, Board Member